tonethar/IGME-330-Master/notes/HW-wc-3.md

 ## I. Overview

+- Video links are below
 - Coming soon!
-- An announcement will be made in Slack once this document has been updated
+An announcement will be made in Slack once this document has been updated

 <hr>